prismicio-community/sveltekit-starter-prismic-minimal/README.md

 These are important files that you should leave as-is:

 - `src/routes/slice-simulator/+page.svelte` - Do not edit or delete this file.
 This file simulates your Slice components in development.
 - `src/lib/slices/` - This directory contains Slice components, which are generated programmatically by Slice Machine.
-To customize a Slice template, you can edit the Slice's index.js file.
+To customize a Slice template, you can edit the Slice's `index.svelte` file.
 To add Slices, delete Slices, or edit Slice models, use Slice Machine (more info below).

 Learn more about how to edit your components with [Fetch Data in SvelteKit](https://prismic.io/docs/technologies/fetch-data-sveltekit) and [Template Content in SvelteKit](https://prismic.io/docs/technologies/template-content-sveltekit).